 Separate input/output processors can be used to offload interrupt handling.
 Increased performance needs can also be met by applying sophisticated software architectures like AUTOSAR.
 To avoid problems associated with an increased number of input/output processors and channels, eSwitches with a Serial Peripheral Interface (SPI) saving Pulse-Width Modulation (PWM) channels can be used.
 Cost-effective Quad Flat Packages (QFPs) may also help to resolve the issue of power consumption in run and sleep modes.
 Finally, to develop a cycle of more complex modules, a rapid prototyping service can be applied.

-The growing number of electronic control units in vehicles reinforces demand for a complex software solution to integrate, manage, and control car electronics through a single gateway.
+The growing number of electronic control units in vehicles reinforces demand for a specifically programmed solution to integrate, manage, and control car electronics through a single gateway.
 The automotive central body control module represents an indispensable solution to meet growing market request by OEMs, Tier 1 vendors, and end users.
-A BCM lets cars use fewer electronic modules and fewer cables, reducing the car’s weight, improving fuel consumption and power efficiency, and reducing the manufacturing costs as well as total cost of ownership.
+A BCM module in car lets a vehicle use fewer electronic modules and fewer cables, reducing the car’s weight, improving fuel consumption and power efficiency, and reducing the manufacturing costs as well as total cost of ownership.

-Most importantly, a BCM increases safety and comfort, uncovering brand-new opportunities for self-driving technology development.
-BCM programming is based on complex embedded software solutions that require profound expertise and advanced programming skills.
-The Intellias team has a remarkable portfolio of automotive software and lots of experience testing it in real cars.
+Most importantly, a BCM in car increases safety and comfort, uncovering brand-new opportunities for self-driving technology development.
+BCM in automotive software development is based on complex embedded software solutions that require profound expertise and advanced programming skills.
+As a trusted Tier 2 and custom software development company, Intellias has a remarkable portfolio of automotive software and lots of experience testing it in real cars.
 We’re eager to deliver customized embedded BCM solutions to meet your most ambitious goals.